Daniellien2018/canny_edge_detector/readme.md

 ### Enhancements (Later)
-- Adjustable Params
+- Adjustable Params (Done)
 - Multiple Input formats
 - Real-Time Processing
 - make a sliding bar for threshold adjustment
 - Drag and drop imagesd
 - Custom Canny Algorithm from scratch
 - Add an option to decide on the edge detector method, this way I can compare and contract --> make a separate page for each detector